Assistant Professor of Art and Design with a focus on Anti-Racism by Design

 - M.A., Communications, Pennsylvania State University School of Humanities

-Emilia Yang is an artist, organizer and scholar.
-Her art practice utilizes expanded forms of digital media (transmedia, web, interactive, films, archives, performance, games and public interventions) for the creation of community-based feminist, anti-racist and transformative justice projects.
+Emilia Yang is a Central American artist, memory organizer and researcher.
+Her art practice utilizes expanded forms of digital media (XR, transmedia, web, interactive, films, archives, performance, games and public interventions) for the creation of community-based feminist, anti-racist and transformative justice projects.

-Her research explores the role of memory, violence, emotions, performance, and participation in the political imagination.
-Her more recent project, “AMA y No Olvida, Memory Museum Against Impunity” is a transmedia and community memory museum that explores participatory forms of mediation and design for remembering victims of state violence in her home country Nicaragua.
+Her practice-based research explores the role of memory, violence, emotions, performance, and participation in the political imagination.
+She serves as the Director of “AMA y No Olvida, Memory Museum Against Impunity,” a conceptual, transmedial and community memory museum that explores participatory forms of art and design for remembering and demanding justice for the victims of state violence in her home country Nicaragua.

-Yang earned her PhD in Interdisciplinary Media Arts + Practice at the School of Cinematic Arts at the University of Southern California and her Masters of Arts in Communications at Pennsylvania State University.
-She is currently an Assistant Professor of Art and Design at University of Michigan's Stamps School of Art and Design with a focus on Anti-Racism by Design.
+Yang earned her PhD in Interdisciplinary Media Arts + Practice at the University of Southern California and her Masters of Arts in Communications at Pennsylvania State University.
+She is currently an Assistant Professor of Art and Design at University of Michigan's Penny W. Stamps School of Art and Design with a focus on Anti-Racism by Design.
+At U-M she is affiliated with the Digital Studies Institute, the Center for Ethics, Society and Computing, the Institute for Research on Women and Gender, and the Latinx Studies Program in the American Culture Department.